Blueracooon4/ats-resume/README.md

 Works directly in the browser

-Lets users save and update their resume anytime
+Lets users save and update their resumes anytime

 Helps us as students learn how real web apps work